-Please note: As per diocesan policy, non-Catholic children in a Catholic school are required to take religion classes with their class.
-Non-Catholic children may have limited participation in sacramental celebrations and liturgical ceremonies at the discretion of the Pastor/Coordinator of Religious Education.
+Please note: As per Diocesan policy, non-Catholic children in a Catholic school are required to take religion classes with their class.
+Non-Catholic children may have limited participation in sacramental celebrations and liturgical ceremonies at the discretion of the Pastor and/or Youth and Campus Minister.